natosys/Battlefield-Casualty-Handling/README.md

 Casualties are generated based on rates outlined in [[1]](#References) and refined with analysis provided in [[5]](#References) and supported by [[4]](#References), with the implementation outlined below.

-Initially, WIA and KIA rates from US historical analysis of the Battle of Okinawa were used [[1]](#References), producing approximately 30 casualties per day for a force size of 3,750—yielding a casualty rate of ~0.8%.
-By comparison, Russia’s estimated 700–1,100 daily casualties from a committed force of 450,000–600,000 in Ukraine imply a lower casualty rate of ~0.2% [[7]](#References).
+Initially, WIA and KIA rates from US historical analysis of the Battle of Okinawa were used [[1]](#References), producing approximately 30 casualties per day for a force size of 3,750, yielding a casualty rate of ~0.8%.
+By comparison, Russia’s estimated 700-1,100 daily casualties from a committed force of 450,000–600,000 in Ukraine imply a lower casualty rate of ~0.2% [[7]](#References).

 Given this discrepancy, a planning baseline was re-evaluated using historical data from the Falklands War, which suggests a casualty rate of ~0.37% [[1]](#References).
-This adjustment accounts for both the likely under-reporting in Russian casualty estimates—particularly of non-critical wounded personnel—and over three years of varied combat intensity in Ukraine, with seasonal fluctuations in operational tempo (source TBD).
+This adjustment accounts for both the likely under-reporting in Russian casualty estimates, particularly of non-critical wounded personnel and over three years of varied combat intensity in Ukraine, with seasonal fluctuations in operational tempo (source TBD).

 Based on this reasoning, a daily casualty rate of ~0.37% is considered a suitable estimate for operational planning.